awsmag/power-document-db/README.md

   const uri = "mongodb://localhost:27017";
   const dbName = "test";
   const ssl = true; // Keep it true when connecting to instance.
-For local testing and docker container keep it false return await connectDb(uri, dbName, ssl); // if en variables are not set }
+For local testing and docker container keep it false const tlsCAFile = "./certs/global-bundle.pem"; // mandatory when it is set to true.
+You will get this from AWS under the steps of how to connect to AWS document Db return await connectDb(uri, dbName, ssl, tlsCAFile); // if en variables are not set }
 ```